International Engineering Graduates

 STEP 2: Submit an application to World Education Services

 All internationally educated applicants* must submit an application to World Education Services (WES) for a document-by-document ICAP credential evaluation (*except for those listed above in the Requirements section).
+CLick here for for step-by-step Instructions for submitting WES Application.
+Click here for step-by-step instructions on how to Upgrad from ECA to an ICAP evaluation.
 To submit an application for a WES credential evaluation click here WES-APEGS page and follow the instructions.
 You must include diplomas/certifiactes and transcipts for all non-Canadian university education that is relevant to engineering, as part of the WES credential evaluation.
 You must choose APEGS as a recipient of the report and then WES will provide APEGS with secure electronic access to your credential evaluation and provide copies of the verified academic documents that were assessed.
 You do not need to provide us with a copy of your assessment!

 If you already have an Educational Credential Assessment (ECA) report completed by WES for immigration purposes, then you must upgrade to the standard document-by-document report.
 You must also request a duplicate report and select APEGS as a recipient of that report.
 You can do this by signing into your online WES account.